Spyrals-IO/restruct/README.md

 ### Strict Schema
 When working with sealed trait, a matching problem can arise.
-If a trait have multiple childrens with the same type signature, it impossible to know which one to choose.
+If a trait have multiple childrens with the same type signature, it's impossible to differenciate them.

-If you use the simple declaration you will always get the last schema you mix in.
 To match the right type, you need a StrictSchema.

 ````scala
 import io.github.methrat0n.restruct.schema.Schema
 import io.github.methrat0n.restruct.schema.Syntax._